The great medical potential of fresh, acidic cannabinoids such as CBDa, CBGa and THCa

 How to best consume CBDa?

-CBDa cannot be smoked or vaporized in its natural form as this will convert the CBDa into CBD.
-However, you can very well use the fresh (CBD) buds and leaves raw in a salad, or a smoothie made from freshly squeezed cannabis juice. to make.
+CBDa cannot be smoked or vaporized in its natural form, as this will convert the CBDa into CBD.
+However, you can very well use the fresh (CBD) buds and leaves raw in a salad, or a smoothie of freshly squeezed cannabis juice to make.

-Extracts linked to specific cannabis strain (strain)
+Extracts bound to specific cannabis species (strain)

-These extracts are therefore always 'strain bound', because each strain has its own unique composition of terpenes, flavonoids and cannabinoids - which therefore also have a unique "medicinal" effect.
+These extracts are therefore always 'strain-bound', because each strain has its own unique composition of terpenes, flavonoids and cannabinoids - which therefore also have a unique "medicinal" effect.

 Partly because of this statement, the use of seeds is strongly discouraged, as each seed has its own unique components and composition.